bianzhiyu/LeetCode/README.md

 ## How to use/read these codes?

 Unfortunately, these codes are organized for the convenience of writing them, but not using or reading them.
-But these explanations will help.
+But these words can help.

 Like lc101_110/LC101_110.java,
-it should contain all questions from 101 to 110.
+it should contain all solutions to questions from 101 to 110.
-For each question, I may give more than one solutions, like class  Solution101, Solution101_2, Solution101_3 and so on.
+For each question, I may give more than one solutions, specified as
+class  Solution101, Solution101_2, Solution101_3 and so on.

 Some of them may be wrong.